 The chicken farm affects the local community in many ways.
 The corn fed to the chicken is sourced from local small farmers, creating another entirely new Women's Bank project.
-It also encourages others to set up family farms.
+It also encourages others

 Chiggi farm's annual production volume can reach 3.5 million eggs.
 The purpose of the farm is to directly employ dozens of people and indirectly benefit hundreds of local women and families.